jotpowers/Personal-Growth/vignettes.md

 ## Unsolicited Feedback Should Only Be Positive

 If someone hasn't requested feedback (see above), then the only feedback you should give is positive.
 They'll appreciate it, because it's positive.
-If you have negative/"here are things I think could be improved" feedback, keep that to yourself unless it is asked for.
+If you have negative/"here are things I think could be improved" feedback, keep that to yourself unless they specifically ask for it.

 ## 30 Years Later, Bluetooth is Still Horrible